 Cut down Wi-Fi bandwidth sharing

-Some devices connected to your Wi-Fi may automatically use bandwidth.
-If you do not require your device to be connected, turn it off.
-This should help free up some bandwidth.
+Some devices connected to your Wi-Fi may also automatically use bandwidth (such as computers/gaming consoles with automatic updates turned on, assistant devices, security cameras, etc.).
+If you do not require a device to be connected, turn it off.

 If you find you are consistently using more than what your plan allows, consider upgrading your plan.